Virgin with genital warts possible?

 Are genital warts only spread sexually?
 I am a virgin, and have had approximately three tiny warts just below the head of the penis for almost as long as I can remember.
 I dread the embarrassment of having these checked out, but I want to be safe.
 If they need to be checked out, where should I go in Health Services?
 Is it possible to request a male doctor?

 Dear Didn't realize anything was wrong,

-Keep in mind that the strains of the Human Papillomavirus that cause genital warts are spread through skin-to-skin contact of the genitals, so even a virgin — however you define it — may have come into contact with genital warts.
+Keep in mind that the strains of the human papillomavirus (HPV) that cause genital warts are spread through skin-to-skin contact of the genitals, so even a virgin — however you define it — may have come into contact with genital warts.
 Nevertheless, there are other, often harmless, conditions that are mistaken for genital warts, such as pearly penile papules (try saying that three times fast) and mollusca.

 You say that you have had these "warts… for as long as you can remember," so chances are they may not be genital warts.
 Still, if you are concerned about them, it may be a good idea to see a health care provider, who can provide you with more information.

 Kudos to you for wanting to take charge of your health.